 This post is getting rather long, so I will start to conclude.
 The reality is that people still ascribe the actions of one to the entire collective.
 People in our race and outside constantly assume that black women are fat.
 It goes beyond just imagery.
 Some of us could really improve our quality of life.
 We would not have to die early or live in pain due to weight-related diseases, something that can impact the healthcare system, your friends and your family tree.
 If you want to date interracially, there is a high probability that losing weight will help to expand your dating options.

 Christelyn has made it her life mission to bolster the image and wellness of black women, inside and out.
-I am so pleased and privileged to write alongside her and Penny.
+I am so pleased and privileged to write alongside her.
 Back in 2010, when I first found the blog, that was a distant dream.
 I hope that all of us on the team can continue to encourage and inspire you in the way that you have expected over time.
 I hope that I can build meaningful relationships with each person who interacts with my blog posts and the page.
 I want you to celebrate yourself and love your body.
 If you see an opportunity for change or improvement in your life, we would like to encourage you to be the best you that you can be.
 If you need to change on the outside, with diet and exercise, to gain, lose or maintain weight, we will be your cheerleader.
 However, if you want to stay the way you are, we will not stop you.
 If you like it, we love it.

 That said, we need to be strategic.
 Take negative commentary with a critical eye.
 How can this affect us?
 How can we benefit from this information?
 We as a world are heading in a very interesting direction.
 We have to use the chaos as a ladder, and find a way to use information to our advantage.
 If it does not apply, let it fly.
 Rest assured, I will continue this topic for a little while.
 I still would like to address the comments that appeared in the comments section of some of the Facebook posts I shared.
 I know that some of you have been waiting for my thoughts.